Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

 \end{rem}

 \paragraph{Model Checking Games}

 It will be technically convenient to use a game characterization of $\mu$-calculus semantics.
-Recall that parity games are infinite-duration two-player games, played by the \emph{existential} and the \emph{universal} player.
+Recall that parity games are infinite-duration two-player games, played by the \emph{existential} and the \emph{universal} player (also referred to as players $\exists$ and $\forall$).
 A parity game is given by a tuple